mpacek/SASS-Boilerplate/README.md

 * helpers/ - all tools and helpers used across the project
 * base/ - low-level styling, things like a reset, normalize, print styles, layout
 * components/ - it can contain styles for basic elements like headings, lists, tables, images
-* modules/ - contains styles for elements like navigation, buttons, grid structure
+* modules/ - contains styles for elements like navigation, buttons
 * defaults - default configuration, colors, sizes, etc.
 * framework - base sass file